 - Description (approx 250 words)

-If you are interested in knowing more about the format and style of the sessions you may like to consult the website for previous years' conferences at http://accu.org/conference for background information.
+If you are interested in knowing more about the conference you may like to consult the website for previous years' editions at http://www.accu.org/conference for background information.

 Speakers running one or more full 90 minute sessions receive a special conference attendance package including free attendance, and assistance with their travel and accommodation costs.
 Speakers filling a 45 minute slot qualify for free conference attendance on the day of their session.

-The conference has always benefited from the strength of it's programme, making it the highlight of the year for many ACCU members and other attendees.
-Please help us make 2008 another successful event.
+The conference has always benefited from the strength of its programme, making it the highlight of the year for many attendees.
+Please help us make 2009 another successful event.